As an event organizer you know first-hand that no event is really about the world-class speakers and the high end production.

 For example, last year Slush partnered with CoFounder magazine, that covers entrepreneurship and startup ecosystem in Europe.
 10,000 people left the conference with the latest copy of the magazine.

 Hope these tips gave you an idea on how to improve the quality of your events.
-Organizing events is hard, but also fun and rewarding business.
+Being an event organizer is hard, but also fun and rewarding business.
 Remember a quote from Maya Angelou?
 “People will forget what you say and what you do, but they will never forget how you make them feel.”
 As you long as you make your attendees feel good, you are on the right track.